 "By no people," says Winckelmann, "has beauty been so highly esteemed as by the Greeks.
 The priests of a youthful Jupiter at Aegae, of the Ismenian Apollo, and the priest who at Tanagra led the procession of Mercury, bearing a lamb upon his shoulders, were always youths to whom the prize of beauty had been awarded.
-The citizens of Egesta, in Sicily, erected a monument to a certain Philip, who was not their fellow-citizen, but of Croton, for his distinguished beauty; and the people made offerings at it.
-In an ancient song, ascribed to Simonides or Epicharmus, of four wishes, the first was health, the second beauty.
-And as beauty was so longed for and prized by the Greeks, every beautiful person sought to become known to the whole people by this distinction, and above all to approve himself to the artists, because they awarded the prize; and this was for the artists an opportunity of having supreme beauty ever before their eyes.
+The citizens of Egesta erected a monument to a certain Philip, who was not their fellow-citizen, but of Croton, for his distinguished beauty; and the people made offerings at it.
+In an ancient song, ascribed to Simonides or Epicharmus, [208] of four wishes, the first was health, the second beauty.
+And as beauty was so longed for and prized by the Greeks, every beautiful person sought to become known to the whole people by this distinction, and above all to approve himself to the artists, because they awarded the prize; and this was for the artists an occasion for having supreme beauty ever before their eyes.
 Beauty even gave a right to fame; and we find in Greek histories the most beautiful people distinguished.
-Some were famous for the beauty of one single part of their form; as Demetrius Phalereus, for his beautiful eyebrows, was called Charito-blepharos.
-It seems even to have been thought that the procreation of beautiful children might be promoted by prizes: this is shown by the existence of contests for beauty, which in ancient times were established by Cypselus, King of Arcadia, by the river Alpheus; and, at the feast of Apollo of Philae, a prize was offered to the youths for the deftest kiss.
-This was decided by an umpire; as also at Megara, by the grave of Diodes.
+Some were famous for the beauty of one single part of their form; as Demetrius Phalereus, for his beautiful eyebrows, was called Charitoblepharos.
+It seems even to have been thought that the procreation of beautiful children might be promoted by prizes.
+This is shown by the existence of contests for beauty, which in ancient times were established by Cypselus, King of Arcadia, by the river Alpheus; and, at the feast of Apollo of Philae, a prize was offered to the youths for the deftest kiss.
+This was decided by an umpire; as also at Megara, by the grave of Diocles.
 At Sparta, and at Lesbos, in the temple of Juno, and among the Parrhasii, there were contests for beauty among women.
 The general esteem for beauty went so far, that the Spartan women set up in their bedchambers a Nireus, a Narcissus, or a Hyacinth, that they might bear beautiful children."

-So, from a few stray antiquarianisms, a few faces cast up sharply from the waves, Winckelmann, as his manner is, divines the temperament of the antique world, and that in which it had delight.
+So, from a few stray antiquarianisms, a few [209] faces cast up sharply from the waves, Winckelmann, as his manner was, divines the temperament of the antique world, and that in which it had delight.
 It has passed away with that distant age, and we may venture to dwell upon it.
 What sharpness and reality it has is the sharpness and reality of suddenly arrested life.
 The Greek system of gymnastics originated as part of a religious ritual.
 The worshipper was to recommend himself to the gods by becoming fleet and fair, white and red, like them.
-The beauty of the palaestra, and the beauty of the artist's studio, reacted on each other.
-The youth tried to rival his gods; and his increased beauty passed back into them.--"I take the gods to witness, I had rather have a fair body than a king's crown"--Omnumi pantas theous me helesthai an ten basileos arkhen anti tou kalos einai.--That is the form in which one age of the world chose the higher life--a perfect world, if the gods could have seemed for ever only fleet and fair, white and red.
-Let us not regret that this unperplexed youth of humanity, seeing itself and satisfied, passed, at the due moment, into a mournful maturity; for already the deep joy was in store for the spirit, of finding the ideal of that youth still red with life in the grave.
+The beauty of the palaestra, and the beauty of the artist's workshop, reacted on one another.
+The youth tried to rival his gods; and his increased beauty passed back into them .-- "I take the gods to witness, I had rather have a fair body than a king's crown"--Omnymi pantas theous mŒ helesthai an tŒn basileôs archŒn anti tou kalos einai+--that is the form in which one age of the world chose the higher life.--A perfect world, if the gods could have seemed for ever only fleet and fair, white and red!
+Let us not regret that this unperplexed youth of humanity, satisfied with the vision of itself, passed, at the due moment, into a mournful maturity; for already the deep joy was in store for the spirit, of finding the ideal of that youth still red with life in the grave.